GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

     targetPort: http-web-svc
 ```

-Datakit automatically discovers a Service with `prometheus.io/scrape: "true"` and builds a prom collection with `selector` to find a matching Pod:
+DataKit automatically discovers a Service with `prometheus.io/scrape: "true"` and builds a prom collection with `selector` to find a matching Pod:

 - `prometheus.io/scrape`: Only services as "true" are collected, required.
 - `prometheus.io/port`: Specify the metrics port, required.
 That this port must be present in the Pod or the collect will fail.